datacentricdesign/app-dcd/CONTRIBUTING.md

-# Contributing to the DCD App
+# Contributing to the DCD Lab

 👍🎉 First off, thanks for taking the time to contribute! 🎉👍

-The following is a set of guidelines for contributing to the DCD App, which is hosted in the [datacentricdesign Organization](https://github.com/datacentricdesign) on GitHub.
+The following is a set of guidelines for contributing to the DCD Lab, which is hosted in the [datacentricdesign Organization](https://github.com/datacentricdesign) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 #### Table Of Contents